 Christmas in Florida – an insider’s guide

-Florida in winter is an amazing place to take a vacation – and while the weather can be variable, it’s usually warm during the day this time of year and Tampa Bay always steps it up for Christmas starting with the boat parade on the Hillsborough River in early December and taking place throughout December from Dunedin to Treasure Island, St. Petersburg to Tarpon Springs.
+Florida in winter has always been an amazing place to take a vacation – and while the weather can be variable, it’s usually gorgeous.
+Christmas in Florida is extra special in Tampa Bay, starting with the boat parade on the Hillsborough River from early December, right throughout the month.

 Tampa – a relaxed winter destination

-Tampa takes it easy over the high season period – there are wonderful events taking place but they are a little more laid back, giving vacation rental visitors a chance to relax and take Christmas at their own pace.
-Winter gets a Florida twist with wonderful weather, good old-fashioned Christmas cheer and as peaceful a vacation as you can possibly imagine.
-What to expect?
+Tampa is easygoing over Xmas – of course there are wonderful events taking place but they are more laid back.
+This gives vacation rental visitors time to relax and take Christmas in Florida at their own pace.
+A Florida Yuletide contains wonderful weather, good old-fashioned Christmas cheer and a peaceful vacation.

-- The Busch Gardens become a wonderland of wintery delights, all beautifully lit with hundreds of thousands of tiny lights – live music, holiday shopping and seasonal entertainment turn the Gardens into a true Christmas celebration.
+- Busch Gardens is a wonderland of wintery delights, lit with thousands of tiny lights.
+You’ll also find live music, holiday shopping and seasonal entertainment.

 December – February Vacation Rental in Florida

-Top tips for a perfect vacation rental include:
+Top tips for a perfect vacation rental indoors:

-- No need to pack your stockings – at Erehwon Retreat we’ll have them hung ready for your arrival.
-If you’re staying in the bungalow, they’ll be over the fireplace mantel and lucky guests spending Christmas in the bungalow also have an oven, so they won’t need the recipe in our fourth tip!
+- No need to pack your stockings – at Erehwon Retreat we’ll hang them ready for your arrival.
+If you’re staying in the bungalow, they’ll be over the fireplace mantel.
+Lucky guests spending Christmas in the bungalow also have an oven, so they won’t need the recipe in tip 4!

 - Want to cook your own turkey, but staying in the Erehwon Retreat cottage so you don’t have a stove?
 No worries, we have a recipe for you.
-Buy a turkey of less 12lb or less, and Thaw it thoroughly.
+Buy a turkey of less 12lb or less, and thaw it thoroughly.
 Heat some vegetable oil in a Dutch oven or pot big enough to hold it.
-Fry some onion, carrot and celery until the onion is translucent and then put the turkey on top of the vegetables, adding around two inches of stock, white wine or water or mixture of all three.
-Bring to a boil and then reduce the heat to a simmer and cover with a tight-fitting lid.
+Fry some onion, carrot and celery just until the onion is translucent and then put the turkey on top of the vegetables.
+Add around two inches of stock, white wine or water or mixture of all three.
+Bring to a boil, reduce the heat to a simmer and cover with a tight-fitting lid.
 Check every thirty minutes to ensure the liquid level doesn’t drop below an inch, if it does, top it up.
-After two hours, check with a meat thermometer – the thickest part of the thigh should record at least 165 degrees Fahrenheit.
-Continue to cook for at least another hour, basting the turkey with the liquid each time you check the temperature which you should do every 15 minutes.
+After two hours, check with a meat thermometer – the thickest part of the thigh should be 165 degrees Fahrenheit or more.
+Continue to cook for at least another hour, carefully basting the turkey with the liquid every 15 minutes.
 Remove to a carving board, and cover with tinfoil to relax for 20 minutes before carving.
-While you wait you can be reducing that delicious stock to make gravy!
+While you wait you can reduce that delicious stock to make gravy!

-- Take time for a stroll, because there is something truly special about wandering through Florida’s lush landscapes at this time of the year.
+- Take a stroll, because there is something truly special about wandering through Florida’s lush landscapes in winter.
 Our wonderful overhead canopy of tree growth is a century’s worth of verdant greenery.
-A fantastic way to start your day is to take a cup of coffee outdoors and enjoy this beautiful scenery first hand.
+One fantastic way to start your day is to take a cup of coffee outdoors and enjoy this beautiful scenery.

-- And with all the time you spent sea shelling, remember many Floridians make their holiday unique by showcasing shells they’ve picked up on the beach.
-Why not add them to a string of lights or use them as decorations on your holiday tree?
+- If you’ve been sea-shelling, remember many Floridians make their holiday decor unique by showcasing shells from the beach.
+Why not add yours to a string of lights or use them as decorations on your holiday tree?
 You’re only limited by your imagination.